 Why it’s great:

-✔️Strong, consistent grip for small cabinet and display case builds
+Strong, consistent grip for small woodworking and assembly projects

-✔️Lightweight design lets you run several clamps at once without fatigue
+Lightweight design lets you use several clamps at once without fatigue

 Why it’s great: